jcmaeng/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![Speed Limit (30Km/h)][image4] ![Right-of-way at the next intersection][image5] ![Priority road][image6]
 ![Stop][image7] ![Slippery road][image8]

-The first image might be difficult to classify
+The first image might be difficult to classify because there are many objects in the background.
+They might affect to the result of test.

 Here are the results of the prediction: